 Want To Speak @ SMX West?
 Here’s How

-The agenda is live, and we’re now accepting submissions to speak at SMX West 2012, San Jose, CA on February 28-March 1.
+The agenda is live, and we’re now accepting submissions to speak at Search Marketing Expo – SMX West, March 11-13, 2013, at the San Jose McEnery Convention Center..
 To increase the odds of being selected, be sure to read the agenda.
 Understand what the sessions are about.
-Ensure that your pitch is on target to the show’s audience and the session. […]
+Ensure that your pitch is on target to the show’s audience and the session.

 As you might guess, interest is high in speaking at SMX conferences.
-Danny, Chris and the session coordinators sift through thousands of speaker submissions to make their selections.
 Here are some tips that will increase your chances of being selected.